IIT-EnergySystemModels/openTEPES/README.rst

 **Open Generation, Storage, and Transmission Operation and Expansion Planning Model with RES and ESS (openTEPES)**

-*Simplicity and Transparency in Power Systems Planning*
+*Simplicity and Transparency in Energy Systems Planning*